 By Nathaniel Youndt

 When my wife, Meridien, and I started attending CTR, we loved how seriously the music was treated—that it was so much a part of the worship, and well-performed.
 Not only that, but it was quality music.
-It probably wasn’t two weeks before Dan McKinley got our email addresses and plandsc_4535ned our enlistment into his choral ranks.
+It probably wasn’t two weeks before Dan McKinley got our email addresses and planned our enlistment into his choral ranks.

 I’ve been in choirs since I was a kid, but only been with the CTR Choir for a little over a year now.
 Even so, learning the ropes when we first